Supporting our Military through the Servicemembers Civil Relief Act

 - While you are on active duty, lenders generally cannot impose a rate of interest exceeding 6% on debts (i.e., credit card, line of credit and installment loans) incurred prior to active duty.

-- If your loan’s interest rate is higher than 6%, your payments will be recalculated to reflect the lower interest rate.
+- If your loan’s interest rate is higher than 6%, your payments will be reduced to reflect the lower interest rate.

 - Protection from Foreclosure